Notifying Parents and Guardians

-Section 50.1(1) of the School Act requires notifying parents when providing instruction that deals primarily and explicitly with human sexuality.
-Parents must be notified in writing prior to the start of human sexuality instruction and have the right to exempt their child, without academic penalty, from all or a portion of human sexuality instruction.
+Section 58.1(1) of the Education Act (formerly the School Act) requires notifying parents/guardians when providing instruction that deals primarily and explicitly with human sexuality.
+They must be notified in writing prior to the start of human sexuality instruction and have the right to exempt their child, without academic penalty, from all or a portion of human sexuality instruction.

-Most schools will have a template of a letter that can be used to send home to parents.
-This letter should have clear options for parents to choose from such as:
+Most schools have a template letter that can be used.
+This letter should have clear options for parents/guardians to choose from such as:

-- I want my child to participate in all aspects of the human sexuality education component of the curriculum
+- I want my child to participate in the entire human sexuality education section of the curriculum.

-- I want my child to be included in the human sexuality education component of the curriculum but be excluded for the presentation being given by organization X
+- I want my child to take part in the human sexuality education section of the curriculum but not the presentation being given by organization X.

-Although most parents are in favour of children participating in sexual health education, it is important to inform and involve them in the delivery of the program.
-This will help to resolve any misconceptions about the content and goals of the curriculum outcomes, and also give parents an opportunity to provide input and to offer support.
+Although most parents/guardians are in favour of children participating in sexual health education, it’s important that they know, and can be involved, in the delivery of the program.
+This helps to clear up any misconceptions about the content and goals of the curriculum outcomes.
+It also lets them give their input and offer support.

-- encourage opportunities to meet in person to discuss any concerns
+- Encourage parents/guardians to meet you in person to discuss any concerns.

-- refer parents to the the Parent Portal of this website where they can get more information about the curriculum, parent-specific information about healthy development, sexual health and their role in sexual health education
+- Refer them to the Parent Portal of this website.
+Here they can get more information about the curriculum, parent-specific information about healthy development, sexual health and their role in sexual health education

-What If a Parent Wants to Observe a Class?
+If a Parent or Guardian Wants to Watch a Class

-Teachers are not obligated to honour parental requests to observe classes and may obtain further guidance from the school administration or the Alberta Teachers’ Association.
+Teachers are not obligated to honour parental requests to observe classes.
+The teacher should speak with the school administration or the Alberta Teachers’ Association for more guidance.